f3-factory/fatfree-dev/readme.md

 This is a dockerized environment for testing and developing things on the [fatfree-core](https://github.com/bcosca/fatfree-core).

-It uses Docker to spin up multiple containers, so the framework can be used using multiple services and different versions of them at the same time.
+It's utilizing Docker to spin up multiple containers, so the framework can be tested with multiple services and different versions of them at the same time.

 Currently included: